apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

 *   **dfs.namenode.rpc-address.[nameservice ID].[name node ID]** - the fully-qualified RPC address for each NameNode to listen on

-    For both of the previously-configured NameNode IDs, set the full address and IPC port of the NameNode processs.
+    For both of the previously-configured NameNode IDs, set the full address and IPC port of the NameNode process.
 Note that this results in two separate configuration options.
 For example:

         <property>